 Carbon dioxide also contributes to the climate control that makes life on earth possible.
 Solar energy arrives here as a mixture of various long- and short-wave forms.
-Short and visible wavelengths penetrate the atmosphere and strike the earth's surface. of this energy is absorbed and the rest is reradiated as longer-wave radiation (heat).
+Short and visible wavelengths penetrate the atmosphere and strike the earth's surface.
+Some of this energy is absorbed and the rest is reradiated as longer-wave radiation (heat).
 Because carbon dioxide and a few other trace gases are opaque to long-wave radiation, this heat cannot pass back through the atmosphere and is retained.
 In fact, the earth's surface is about 30° C (54° F) warmer than it would be without these gases.
-This is similar to what happens in greenhouses, where heat builds up due to the retention of long-wave radiation by glass.1 pockets in glaciers indicate that, prior to the Industrial Revolution in the mid-1800s, the concentration of atmospheric carbon dioxide was around 260 parts per million (ppm) or 0.026%.
-But largely through the widespread burning of fossil fuels, liberation of soil carbon via intensive agriculture, and tropical deforestation, carbon dioxide has risen steadily to its present concentration of 350 ppm.
-Although the composition of the atmosphere has changed during earth's history, this increase in carbon dioxide over the last hundred or so years is unprecedented.
-And, at the present rate of increase, atmospheric carbon dioxide concentration will double by the year 2050.
-Because carbon dioxide affects directly both plant growth and global temperature, a drastic change in its abundance could affect all life on earth.
+This is similar to what happens in greenhouses, where heat builds up due to the retention of long-wave radiation by glass.